neovrtuos/Simple_Python_Application/ReadMe.md

-A simple python application with a GUI that allows you to perform various functions
+A simple python application with a GUI that allows you to perform various functions.